agnwinds/python/docs/sphinx/source/installation.rst

 The python directory structure is fairly simple:

-progs
-  Location of source code for various fully debugged version of the code (Note that the progs directory is created as part of the make process.)
+source
+  Location of source code

 bin
   Location of executables

+docs
+  Location of documentation, including sphinx docs, doxygen, parameters and documentation for the python programs in py_progs.

 data
   Location for all datafiles.
 Files that are mainly for reference should be gzipped to save space.
 Such files are not recreated in